prody/ProDy-website/tutorials/essa_tutorial/essa_prediction.rst

 in the background, by calling :func:`.scanPockets`.
 This method parses the pocket features provided by Fpocket, and all identified pockets are stored in a folder ending with *_out* in the current working directory.
-Additionally, maximum/median ESSA z-scores are assigned to each pocket based on the residues forming it.
+Additionally, maximum/median ESSA scores are assigned to each pocket based on the ESSA scores of the residues forming it.

 .. ipython:: python